Skip to content

 Squash-merges restack the upstack

-If a Pull Request is squash-merged into the trunk branch, all commits in that PR are replaced with a single commit with a different hash.
+On GitHub, when a Pull Request is squash-merged into the trunk branch, all commits in that PR are replaced with a single commit with a different hash.
+Similarly on GitLab, when fast-forward merges are enabled, and commits are squashed, the commits in the MR are replaced with a single commit with a different hash.

-The branches upstack from that PR are not aware of this new commit, still referring to the old, unsquashed history of the branch.
-GitHub does not yet know to reconcile this new commit with the upstack branches, even though the contents are the same.
+The branches upstack from that CR are not aware of this new commit, still referring to the old, unsquashed history of the branch.
+GitHub and GitLab do not yet know to reconcile this new commit with the upstack branches, even though the contents are the same.

 A B C D E main feat1 feat2 A B CD C D E main feat2 A B CD E main feat2 squash-merge restack

-As a result of this, when a branch is squash-merged into the trunk branch, branches upstack from it need to be restacked, and all their PRs updated.
+As a result of this, when a branch is squash-merged into the trunk branch, branches upstack from it need to be restacked, and all their CRs updated.

 Base branch change may dismiss approvals